Updated: Apr 2

 Step 2: Scrub the Inside and Outside of the Washing Machine

 In a bucket or nearby sink, mix about 1/4 cup vinegar with a quart of warm water.
-Use this mixture, plus a microfiber cloth and dedicated toothbrush, to clean the inside of the machine.
+Use this mixture, plus a microfiber cloth and a dedicated toothbrush, to clean the inside of the machine.
 Pay special attention to dispensers for fabric softener or soap, the inside of the door, and around the door opening.
 If your soap dispenser is removable, soak it in the vinegar water before scrubbing.
 Give the machine's exterior a good wipedown, too.

 Step 3: Run a Second Hot Cycle

 Run one last empty, regular cycle on hot, without using detergent or vinegar.
-If desired, add 1/2 cup baking soda to the drum to help clear away buildup loosened from the first cycle.
+If desired, add 1/2 cup baking soda to the drum to help clear away the buildup loosened from the first cycle.
 After the cycle is complete, wipe out the inside of the drum with a microfiber cloth to remove any remaining residue.

 Tips for Cleaning a Top-Loading Washing Machine